13For it was you who formed my inward parts; you knit me together in my mother’s womb.

 - Faith is a response to God.
 Our faith practices reciprocate God’s provision by reflecting it into the world.
 Faith practices draw us closer to the mystery who is God, even though God is beyond our total comprehension.
 Faith practices help people attend to and discern God’s movement in our lives and the world.

 - God calls us to be together, to worship together, to share life together, to be in relationship with God and others, and to serve and love each other.
-This begins at the levels of our most basic relationships.
+This begins at the levels of our most basic relationships and continues into the broader community, including church.

-- Family systems theory shapes my understanding of responsible pastoral care practices and leads me to characterize practices as personal and relational.
+- Family systems theory shapes my understanding of responsible pastoral care practices.

 - Helping others identify, name, and frame (or re-frame) their desires to imagine and pursue new realities congruent with God’s loving desires for creation drives my caregiving and connects me with promise of the Cross.